Karmiel: Parks and gardens

 The Holocaust Memorial Park is located at the entrance to the city.
 The bronze sculptures were made by Jewish sculptor and artist Nicky Imber (1920-1996).
 The sculptures are separated into three groups: Holocaust, wondering and hope; which represent the story of the Jewish people from the time of the Holocaust to the return to the holy land.

 The Karmiel Quarries Park is a 12.4-acre park developed on the site of a defunct limestone quarry.
 One section of the park is a sculpture garden.
 An amphitheater on the grounds of the park hosts local events and incorporates a drainage system that collects rainfall which is later used for watering greenery.

+Voting Patterns

+In the 2022 election, 51 percent of voters in Karmiel voted for the parties of the center-left coalition led by Yair Lapid, while 44 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 2 percent voted for the Arab parties.